 - If third party load balancers are used, then Quiesce Mode (zero downtime) is applicable if they are configured to perform health check using GET /favicon.ico.

 - In the admin UI Configure Manually section, click Select.

 - In the Advanced Settings section, click the System Configuration gearbox icon.

-- Turn on the Quiesce Mode toggle to pause the Unified Access Gateway appliance.
+- In the Quiesce Mode row, enable YES to pause the Unified Access Gateway appliance.

 When the appliance is stopped, existing sessions that the appliance is serving are honored for 10 hours, after which the sessions are closed.

 New requests that come to the load balancer are sent to the next Unified Access Gateway appliance.